Find out how COVID-19 may affect your studies.

-Subjects which have in-person activities in Semester 2 will have clear expectations around attendance as these are essential specialist or practical activities which must be delivered in-person.
+Subjects which have in-person activities will have clear expectations around attendance as these are essential specialist or practical activities which must be delivered in-person.

 If you are enrolled in a subject with essential in-person activities and you can’t attend the activities because of health or personal reasons, you should contact your subject coordinator.
 If you are waiting for a COVID-19 test result or have tested positive for COVID-19 and you are not well enough to continue classes for a period of time, you will be automatically considered for Special Consideration once we receive supporting documentation.

-If your course plan includes subjects with in-person activities but you are overseas, interstate or in regional Victoria or you can’t attend campus for health or personal reasons, please book a course planning appointment to discuss your study plan options.
+If your course plan includes subjects with in-person activities but you can’t attend campus due to travel restrictions, health or personal reasons, please book a course planning appointment to discuss your study plan options.

 As a result of our move to a fully virtual campus, tutorials and other classes may be recorded and uploaded to the LMS.
 We record your classes so that you can use the recordings to revise your subject material for assessments and exams.
 We don’t use the recordings for any other purpose.
 If you do not want your image to be recorded during one of these classes, you should let your lecturer or tutor know you can turn off your video camera.
 However, as it is expected that you will actively participate in your classes, it is not be possible to exclude your voice from any recording.
 For further information, please see the LMS Privacy Collection Notice.

 Please review our guide to good practices and appropriate online behaviours while studying online to help you ensure that all students and staff are treated with respect online.